YooChangWan1969/build_Android_Apk_with_ubuntu_24.04_LTS_on_amd64_pc/readme.md

 So I found the method of AMD64 PC using UBUNTU 24.04(NOT 22.04) LTS

-First Install oracle virutalbox: 7.0.18 version.
+# First Install oracle virutalbox: 7.0.18 version.

 THE SPECIFIC VERSION IS VERY IMPORTANT!

-Second Install Ubuntu 24.04 Desktop Verison
+# Second Install Ubuntu 24.04 Desktop Verison

-Third ....
+# Third ....
 USING TERMINAL ...
 IN UBUNTU 24.04.

-kivy apk on ubuntu 24.04 LST
+# Step by step ...
+Build Android apk with Buildozer on ubuntu 24.04 LST

 1. sudo apt install python3-pip